skallinen/Coursera-Getting-And-Cleaning-Data/README.md

 Set-up
 ------
 If you are on a Mac or on Linux you should be able to just run the script in the folder of your choice and the script will download the data set.
-If you are on a Windows machine you will need to download the data set manually.
+If you are on a Windows machine you will need to download the dataset manually.

 1. Download the zip archive from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Extract the contents.